 The Commission is vested with power and jurisdiction to supervise and regulate public utilities, including that such utilities furnish products and services in a manner that promotes protection, welfare, and safety of the public.
 Additionally, the Ohio Revised Code directs the Commission to adopt rules, with the approval of the governor, defining various foreseen types and levels of energy emergency conditions for critical shortages or interruptions in the supply of electric power, natural gas, coal, or individual petroleum fuels and specifying appropriate measures to be taken at each level or for each type of energy emergency as necessary to protect the public health or safety or prevent unnecessary or avoidable damage to property.
 The Commission has worked with stakeholders to develop a chapter that best serves these goals.
 It is notable that the regulated community has not indicated that the rules in the chapter are particularly onerous.
-In fact, of the rules addressed within this BIA, the Commission received only the proposed changes from AEP-Ohio discussed above.
+In fact, with respect to the rules addressed within this BIA, the Commission received no comments or reply comments.